 - 2 serrano peppers chopped (or use Indian peppers if you can obtain them)

 - 1 tablespoon tomato paste

 - 2 tablespoon spicy red chili flakes I used ghost pepper flakes for an EXTRA kick

 - 1 teaspoon paprika

 - 1 teaspoon ginger

 - 1 teaspoon coriander

 - ½ teaspoon cinnamon

-Add the chicken and cook another 5 minutes to nicely brown up the pieces.
+- Add the chicken along with the marinade and cook another 5 minutes to nicely brown up the pieces.